quoid/userscripts/docs/dev.md

 [^1]: These commands can also be executed directly through the VSCode Run Task.
 Please refer to: [/.vscode/tasks.json](../.vscode/tasks.json)
 [^2]: If `/usr/bin/env node` does not exist, the two commands behaves identically.
 Please refer to: https://bun.sh/docs/cli/run#bun
 [^3]: Local setup may be required.
-Please refer to [Building from the Command Line with Xcode FAQ](https://developer.apple.com/library/archive/technotes/tn2339/_index.html)
+Please refer to: [Building from the Command Line with Xcode FAQ](https://developer.apple.com/library/archive/technotes/tn2339/_index.html)

 # Xcode